Literature in Barcelona

 The gray book, Joseph Pla (1966): in 1918, due to Spanish influenza the Faculty of Law is closed what constrained Josep Pla to return to his parents in Palafrugell.
 At the age of 21, he decides to write a newspaper, the gray book.
 The free, spontaneous, enthusiastic chronicle of a young man divided between village and capital, arranged life, teachers and artists, myths and realities of Barcelona.

 Diamond square, Mercè Rodoreda (1962): Natàlia alias Colemeta works in a pastry in the district of Gràcia.
-She gets married, raises her children and becomes a cleaning lady.
+She gets married, raises her children, and becomes a cleaning lady.
 She loses her military husband in the republican army before knowing the hunger and despair.
 She marries again with the grocer in the corner during the second Republic.

 The taste of Barcelona.(2003) Barcelona is the theatre of certain novels, or simply an evocation in travel or souvenir books in this small collection which extremely skillfully gathers texts from writers of this city.
 La Movida seen by Theophilus Gautier, Eduardo Mendoza, Montalban, Francisco Gonzales Ledesma, Paul Morand, Pedro Zarraluki and some others.